Road Skills Test

 If you do not hold a valid driver’s license. you must take the road skills test and provide a vehicle for the test.
 The vehicle must have a valid safety inspection sticker, license plates, registration card, and working brakes, safety belts, horn, lights, turn signals, mirrors and speedometer.

-The road skills test is offered at all DMV customer service centers EXCEPT FOR the Fair Oaks Mall and Arlington DMV Metro at Virginia Square locations.
+The road skills test is offered at all DMV customer service centers except the Fair Oaks Mall and Arlington DMV Metro at Virginia Square locations.
 You may schedule an appointment for a road test.
 Road test scheduling is not available online.
 Appointments can be made in person at any customer service center or by calling the DMV Direct Customer Contact Center at (804) 497-7100.

 The road skills test will be administered by a DMV representative.
 Evidence of the completion of a state-approved driver education class or an In Car Maneuvers Observation Record (CSMA-19) is required at the time of testing.
 Only the applicant and the DMV representative are allowed in the vehicle during the road skills test.

 If you are under age 18, the road skills test will be given as part of the Virginia driver education course taken at a public, private or commercial driving school.